How to Write an Australian Cover Letter

 Only supply your salary information when responding to an advertisement that specifically requested your salary history or requirements.

-If salary information is requested, our advice is to always use a range to give yourself a little bit of breathing room.
+If salary information is requested, a range can give you some breathing room.
 Giving a salary range could also tell the Hiring Manager that you require a little more information (which is usually provided during the interview) before you give them a definite answer.

 Should my cover letter be an attachment of just the body of my email?